 - A. CSC's conflict of interest policy prohibits staff from accepting gifts, gratuities, or other favors from vendors/contractors. - B. CSC allows the use of and acceptance of "electronic signatures", as defined in Chapter 668.50, Florida Statutes for agreements or any modification to agreements. - C. CSC's procurement process provides equal opportunity to all participants and bids are awarded based on best service and maximum value offered.
-Vendors/contractors will be notified of awards by CSC Operations or the bid coordinator. - D. CSC may conduct vendor/contractor performance review for vendors/contractors holding long-term contracts with CSC. - E. Vendor performance issues/concerns should be directed to CSC's Operations/Purchasing department along with any questions or concerns related to the procurement process.
-Unresolved issues should be presented to the Director of Human Resources & Operations.
-Performance issues relating to the contractors within the CSC Early Childhood System of Care (ECSOC) will be addressed by the Program Division. - F. CSC's bidding policies prohibit proposers from contacting CSC personnel or board members regarding the solicitation, other than the person identified in the bid document.
-If not designated, the proposer/vendor should contact the Director of Human Resources & Operations or CSC General Counsel.
+Vendors/contractors will be notified of awards by CSC Operations or the bid coordinator. - D. In accordance with Florida Statute Section 287.05701, CSC, including all members of any application review team, will not (1) give preference to an applicant based on the applicant's social, political, or ideological interest and (2) request any information or documentation relating to an applicant's social, political, or ideological interests. - E. CSC may conduct vendor/contractor performance review for vendors/contractors holding long-term contracts with CSC. - F. Vendor performance issues/concerns should be directed to CSC's Operations/Purchasing department along with any questions or concerns related to the procurement process.
+Unresolved issues should be presented to the Director of Operations.
+Performance issues relating to the contractors within the CSC Early Childhood System of Care (ECSOC) will be addressed by the Program Division. - G. CSC's bidding policies prohibit proposers from contacting CSC personnel or board members regarding the solicitation, other than the person identified in the bid document.
+If not designated, the proposer/vendor should contact the Director of Operations or CSC General Counsel.
 Any occurrence of a violation may result in the disqualification of the proposer/vendor.
-During the open bid period, proposers must not submit any forms of marketing or promotional materials that would raise the proposer/vendor's profile or give the proposer/vendor an advantage or benefit not enjoyed by other perspective proposers/vendors. - G. Non-profit agencies providing programmatic services must comply with the following CSC Nepotism Policy:
+During the open bid period, proposers must not submit any forms of marketing or promotional materials that would raise the proposer/vendor's profile or give the proposer/vendor an advantage or benefit not enjoyed by other perspective proposers/vendors. - H. Non-profit agencies providing programmatic services must comply with the following CSC Nepotism Policy:

-"No individual shall be employed, serve as a member of the Board of Directors, or be hired as a consultant, vendor or contractor by any agency, with respect to any Children's Services Council of Palm Beach County (CSC) funded program, which will (i) result in the existence of a subordinate-superior relationship between such individual and any family member of such through a direct line of authority or (ii) result in multiple family members serving as members of the Board of Directors.
+"No individual shall be employed, serve as a member of the Board of Directors, or be hired as a consultant, vendor or contractor by any agency, with respect to any Children's Services Council of Palm Beach County (CSC) funded program, which will (i) result in the existence of a subordinatesuperior relationship between such individual and any family member of such through a direct line of authority or (ii) result in multiple family members serving as members of the Board of Directors.

 The Executive Director, or other person authorized to bind the organization, will present certification of compliance to CSC as part of all Requests for Proposals (www.cscpbc.org/funding-opportunities).
-Agency must continue to be in compliance throughout the course of the Contract.
+Agency must continue to be in compliance throughout the course of the Contract